dydxprotocol/v4-documentation/pages/users-governance/reading_new_market_proposal.md

 | Quantum Conversion Exponent | quantum_conversion_exponent | desc | no |

 ### Derived Values
+You can calculate the following values based on values in a new market proposal.

 | Name | Field | Description | Equation |
 | ----- | -- |----------- | -------- |